 If you want something different there are plenty of other kits in a huge range of colours and sizes – check out my guide to the best Tulip tie-dye kits here.

 Just remember, stick with the One-Step kits for now.

 Procion Fibre-Reactive Dyes

 If you want to buy dyes in larger amounts and are happy to buy your other equipment separately, Procion fiber-reactive dyes are the best for home use.
 They work well in cool to warm water, so are much safer and easier to use than dyes that require boiling or steaming.

 I only use Procion dyes – I’ve been using them for over a decade and they’re consistently fantastic.

-You can buy Jacquard Procion dyes through Amazon.
+You can buy Jacquard Procion dyes as kits or single dyes through Amazon.

 Which dye colours are best?!